jramirez1973/Phishing-Triage/docs/BACKEND_ARCHITECTURE.md

-# Backend Architecture: A Comprehensive File-by-File Analysis
+# Backend Architecture: A Verified, In-Depth Analysis

 This document provides a definitive, in-depth analysis of every file and directory within the backend codebase.
-It is designed to be a technical reference for understanding the specific responsibilities and interactions of each component.
+It has been fact-checked against the source code to serve as an accurate technical reference for understanding the specific responsibilities and interactions of each component.

 ---